cosmos/cosmos-sdk/supervisor/README.md

 Note: the `<name>` after `upgrades` is the URI-encoded name of the upgrade as specified in the upgrade module plan.

 Please note that `$DAEMON_HOME/upgrade_manager` just stores the *binaries* and associated *program code*.
-The `upgrader` binary can be stored in any typical location (eg `/usr/local/bin`).
+The `supervisor` binary can be stored in any typical location (eg `/usr/local/bin`).
 The actual blockchain program will store it's data under `$GAIA_HOME` etc, which is independent of the `$DAEMON_HOME`.
 You can choose to export `GAIA_HOME=$DAEMON_HOME` and then end up with a configuation like the following, but this is left as a choice to the admin for best directory layout.